Skip to main content

 Pseudonymous?

-Pseudonymous identifiers such as objectGUID are recommended for the unique user attribute to avoid potential problems with data protection legislation as that identifier will live on for a time in the audit trail after other mapped attributes are cleared.
+Pseudonymous identifiers such as objectGUID are recommended for the unique user attribute to avoid potential problems with data protection legislation, since that identifier will live on for a time in the audit trail after other mapped attributes are cleared.

 JavaScript errors detected